 Mulch is a thin layer of material that is spread on the ground to control weeds, cool soil, and retain moisture.
 It is usually organic, such as straw or wood chips, but can also be artificial such as rubber mulch.
 Mulching your garden with organic matter will add nutrients as it breaks down naturally in the ground.

-You can use mulch to keep the soil moist and cool, which will prevent weeds from growing.
-Mulching your garden will add nutrients as it breaks down naturally in the ground, and help retain moisture as well!
+You can also use mulch to keep the soil moist and cool, which will prevent weeds from growing.

 Keep an eye out for garden pests